-A few years ago while reading an issue of my beloved AFAR magazine, I ran across a tiny blurp about a Frank Lloyd Wright home in Scottsdale, Arizona (you can see the highlight on AFAR.com).
-I tore out that page and kept it on my desk as something to do on a future trip to visit my parents.
+A few years ago while reading an issue of my beloved AFAR magazine, I ran across a tiny blurp about Taliesin West, a Frank Lloyd Wright home in Scottsdale, Arizona.
+I tore out that page and kept it on my desk as something to do on a future trip to the Phoenix area.

-Given our inclination for sustainability built homes, and the fact that Frank Lloyd Wright was the creator of organic architecture and one of the heads of the Prairie School of architectural style which integrated buildings within the landscape, I knew that Taliesin West was something Mr. Misadventures and I needed to see.
+Given our inclination for sustainability-built homes, I knew that Taliesin West was something Mr. Misadventures and I needed to see.
+Plus the fact that Frank Lloyd Wright was the creator of organic architecture and one of the heads of the Prairie School of architectural style which integrated buildings within the landscape which definitely appealed to us.

 The best part?

 We could touch and photograph as much as we wanted.
-(I don’t know if it is an Arizona thing but after both Pima and Taliesin West, I am in love their approach to museums!).
-I have been to lots of historical homes and this is the first time I have been able to sit on furniture, to touch walls, it is fantastic!
+(I don’t know if it is an Arizona thing but after both Pima and Taliesin West, I am in love with their approach to museums!).
+I have been to lots of historic homes and this is the first time I have been able to sit on the furniture, to touch walls, it is fantastic!

 Once we began touring the house and grounds, we were able to see geometric shapes (which after 79 years are still in style) and Asian touches throughout.
 See if you can spot them in the photos I’ve shared.

-This was FLW’s office and he could work in it all day without any lights!
+This was Frank Lloyd Wright's office and he could work in it all day without any lights!

 The living room also was full of natural light.
 The chairs were designed by Mr. Wright and are really interesting.
 They aren't entirely comfortable, they are meant to keep you sitting up and paying attention (to the host no doubt) while they were entertaining!